Updated for 2023

-Feeding America wants to help connect families with organizations that need the help at Thanksgiving (and all year long).
+Feeding America wants to help connect families with organizations that need help at Thanksgiving — and all year long.
 The website offers tips on “How to Give Back This Thanksgiving,” including hosting a virtual food drive, volunteering in your community, sending a Thanksgiving card, and more.
 Check the website to get started.

-Socks4Souls Thankful to Give on Thanksgiving Day 2022
+Socks4Souls Thankful to Give on Thanksgiving Day — not yet confirmed for 2023

 532 S. Olive St., Los Angeles, CA 90013

 Thankful to Give on Thanksgiving Day 2022 is a special community outreach program happening on Thanksgiving morning at 9:00 am.
 Volunteers are asked to bring donations including hygiene kits, socks, blankets, and/or bottles of water.
 However, even if you don’t have any donations, you’re still invited to volunteer.
 Volunteers will walk a total of two miles, roundtrip, as you walk from Pershing Square to 5th Street and San Pedro, “areas where people are in need; living outside of shelters.”
 There are no age restrictions at this event.
 Register online.